-Serotonin-norepinephrine reuptake inhibitors (SNRIs) were first introduced in the mid-1990s.
-This class of antidepressants works by inhibiting the reabsorption of not one but two important brain chemicals: serotonin and norepinephrine.
-That’s why these drugs are sometimes called dual reuptake inhibitors or dual-acting antidepressants.
+Serotonin-norepinephrine reuptake inhibitors (SNRIs) were first introduced in the mid-1990s as a class of antidepressant drugs.
+Because they affect two important brain chemicals — serotonin and norepinephrine — these drugs are sometimes called dual reuptake inhibitors or dual-acting antidepressants.

-Depression is associated with low levels of certain brain chemicals.
-These chemicals, which are collectively called neurotransmitters, carry messages between brain cells.
-Certain neurotransmitters—including serotonin and norepinephrine—are known to affect mood.
-Serotonin is sometimes called a “feel good” chemical because it is associated with positive feelings of wellbeing.
+Depression is associated with low levels of serotonin and norepinephrine.
+These are neurotransmitters (chemical messengers) known to affect mood.
+Serotonin is sometimes called a “feel-good” chemical because it’s associated with positive feelings of wellbeing.
 Norepinephrine is related to alertness and energy.
-SNRIs increase the amount of available serotonin and norepinephrine in the brain by blocking the reabsorption of those neurotransmitters.

 People with liver problems or high blood pressure may also want to avoid SNRIs.
-If treatment with a SNRI is necessary, your doctor will monitor your liver function periodically via blood tests to watch for any further damage.
+These drugs can increase blood pressure levels.
+They are also processed in your liver.
+If you have liver problems, more of the drug may stay in your system longer and lead to an increased risk of side effects.
+If treatment with a SNRI is necessary, your doctor will monitor your blood pressure or liver function.

 - changes in appetite